d-smith/sls-middy/readme.md

  * Acceptance tests - run the tests against live API GW endpoints

  Use `npm run integration-tests` to run the integration tests, and `npm run acceptance-tests` to run the acceptance tests.
 Note to run the acceptance tests you need to specify the endpoint root and api keys via the TEST_ROOT and TEST_KEY environment variables.
 The form of test root resembles `https://<apigw-id>.execute-api.us-east-1.amazonaws.com/<stage>`.
 Both TEST_ROOT and TEST_KEY may be obtained via `sls info`.

+ ## Debugging

+ This project is set up with some visual studio launch configurations and sample events for invoking `sls invoke local` with the correct payloads for the signup and info functions, which allows the functionsgit s to be run locally in a visual studio code debugging secsion.